adyxax/www/content/docs/about-me.md

 ## How to get in touch

 You can write me an email at `julien -DOT- dessaux -AT- adyxax -DOT- org`, I will answer.
+If you want us to have some privacy, [here is my public gpg key](/static/F92E51B86E07177E.pgp).
 I will also respond on activity pub at `-AT- adyxax -AT- adyxax.org`.